yereverluvinunclebert/panzer-WoT-Hit-Rate-Gauge/README.md

 ![panzer-hitrate750](https://github.com/yereverluvinunclebert/panzer-WoT-Hit-Rate-Gauge/assets/2788342/986ee9e5-271f-460b-8f29-729de0d077a4)

-A Dieselpunk Wireless widget. - I created for the World of Tanks and War Thunder communities.This Panzer widget is a simple Hit Rate gauge.
+A Dieselpunk Hit Rate widget - I created for the World of Tanks and War Thunder communities.This Panzer widget is a simple Hit Rate gauge.
 Functional and gorgeous at the same time.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.
 It is mostly my code with some